koachgg/ML_DUCS/README.md

 # ML_DUCS

-ML_Lab Assignment - 1 : Apply Decision Tree Classification to the dataset mentioned in the given notebook.
+[Lab Assignment - 1](MSc_ML_Lab_1.ipynb) : Apply Decision Tree Classification to the dataset mentioned in the given notebook.
 Record the accuracy, precision, recall, and f1-score when the data is:

 1. Not scaled/ normalized
 2. scaled but not oversampled